Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Humans naturally spot or prime an object before reaching it.
 Previous motion synthesis benchmarks or methods have failed to explore the role of priming for object reaching.
 To that end, we curate Prime and Reach (\pr) sequences from five datasets using gaze information and object locations.
 We propose a \pr\ motion diffusion model that generates full-body motion using goal pose or target location as a condition, along with initial state and text conditioning.
-We show that the \pr\ model can generate better prime and reach motion than previous baselines.
+Results demonstrate improved generation compared to prior baselines.

-\textbf{Limitation} The current method, in line with similar methods~\cite{diomataris2024wandr}, does not model hand pose (only body up to wrist).
+\textbf{Limitation} Similar to other works~\cite{diomataris2024wandr,Zhao:DartControl:2025,karunratanakul2024optimizing}, we do not model hand pose (only body up to wrist).
 Generating hand motion is an interesting future direction due to its relevance to grasping objects upon reach.

 \textbf{Acknowledgements:} This work uses publicly available datasets and annotations to curate \pr\ sequences.
 Research at the University of Bristol is supported by EPSRC UMPIRE (EP/T004991/1).
 M Hatano is supported by JST BOOST, Japan Grant Number JPMJBS2409, and Amano Institute of Technology.
 S Sinha and J Chalk are supported by EPSRC DTP studentships.